 What Happens to Street Performers in a Cashless Economy?
 Increasingly, Americans don’t carry cash.
 What does that mean for people who make their living by performing for spare change on the streets and subways?
 Next City, 23 October 2018.

 First-Person Stories are Much More Than Clickbait.
 On the internet, a wave of personal articles came and went, often derided as body horror.
-Meanwhile, a nonfiction subgenre called narrative medicine quietly soldiered on to explain the lived experience of health and medicine.
-Here's what narrative medicine is, and what it has to do with french fries, Deleuze and Guattari, and ears.
+Meanwhile, a nonfiction subgenre called narrative medicine quietly soldiered on, explaining the lived experience of health and medicine.
+Here's what narrative medicine is, and what it has to do with french fries, Deleuze and Guattari, and my broken ears.
 Lithub, 26 October 2017.